Kinokkory/wiwinwlh/tutorial.md

 Vector
 ------

-Vectors are high performance single dimensional arrays that come come in six variants, two for each of the following types of a mutable and an immutable variant.
+Vectors are high performance single dimensional arrays that come in six variants, two for each of the following types of a mutable and an immutable variant.

 * Data.Vector